Subikesh/Exam_registration/README.md

   * **Views** - Function based views are initially implemented, which will be imporved to class-based and generic views
   * **Models** - Models are created and database is deployed in PostgreSQL server

+* Learned and implemented django forms and class-based views.

 * Deployed and hosted it in heroku as an open-sourse app

 ## Objective